Updated October 2015

 Bell was the penultimate right hander in Indians history, throwing more innings than any other reliever during his time with the Tribe.
 He was used as a starter, long reliever, short reliever and closer during his time with the team, striking out over 1,000 batters (good for top ten among all Indians pitchers), while no other relievers had more than 600.

 The most impressive thing about Joe Smith (outside of his very unique name) is his ability to keep runs from scoring.
-Over his three years, he has maintained an ERA under 3.00, in fact, the best for any pitcher to throw at least 200 innings since Gaylord Perry left for Texas in 1975.
-Smith is still active, so he could move either way on this list depending on his future results, but for now his incredible batting average against (.209), ERA (2.90) and K/BB (1.93) will keep him fairly high on the list considering his limited innings pitched.
+Over his three years, he maintained an ERA under 3.00, in fact, the best for any pitcher to throw at least 200 innings since Gaylord Perry left for Texas in 1975.
+Smith has pitched in few innings compared to the rest of this list (some of which is because he was always a reliever), but his incredible batting average against (.212), ERA (2.76) and K/BB (2.02) allow him this lofty status.

 2. Rafael Betancourt – 2003-2008

 The 2005 and 2007 bullpens were two of the greatest Indians relief corps of all time, despite never having a dominant closer.
 The main reason they were so great was the combination of Betancourt the other late inning set-up men that gave those closers many more chances than they deserved.
-In 2005 Betancourt set a new high for single season holds with 31 (a record that has since been broken by Vinnie Pestano) and he maintains the all-time career record with 84.
+In 2005 Betancourt set a new high for single season holds with 31 (a record that has since been broken by Vinnie Pestano) and is second all time with 84 career holds.

 1. Eric Plunk – 1992-1998

-Plunks postseason exploits marred the end of his time with the Tribe, so many people forget that he was a dominant part of the bullpen for most of a decade.
-The 1990's Indians were famous for come from behind wins and Plunk took advantage, winning more games than any other pure reliever in Indians history.
+Plunk’s postseason exploits marred the end of his time with the Tribe, so many people forget that he was a dominant part of the bullpen for most of a decade.
+The 1990’s Indians were famous for come from behind wins and Plunk took advantage, winning more games than any other pure reliever in Indians history.
+Each of the top three pitchers have a solid claim at this spot, but the fact that Plunk was with the team longer gives him a tenuous hold as greatest Indians reliever of all time.